 The corona pandemic triggered by the SARS-CoV-2 virus has led to increased discussions about indoor air hygiene.
 One component is the way in which ventilation systems or air handling units (HVAC) are equipped.
 These systems make an important contribution to the protection of people, employees and safe production processes.
+Upgrade your ePM 2.5 filter system now to keep your ventilation technology up to date.

 The Federation of European Heating, Ventilation and Air Conditioning associations (REHVA) is a HVAC association that develops and promotes energy efficient, safe and healthy technology for mechanical services of building.
 In a continuously updated COVID-19 manual REHVA* focuses on the reopening and safe use of buildings.
 In addition, there is advice on specific components such as building and room types and concrete measures.